 Unsurprisingly, a shared screen makes things just a bit more difficult.
 Not only are you provided with a smaller view of the action, but switching between tools with the tiny Joy-Con triggers can be an obstacle for those with larger fingers.
 But if you can get past controlling your absconder with a micro-controller, playing with a friend is one of the best reasons to get Escapists 2, often dispensing a succession of comic misadventures.

 Sure, you can play online, but a pair of budding fugitives won’t get far without a way to coordinate their efforts.
 So, you’ll want to use Discord or Skype when playing remotely.
 Of course, you could just trying to play with a random stranger, but there’s always the chance they’ll ditch you at the last moment, which probably makes Escapists 2’s jail-flights a little too realistic.

 Like a convict who has planned his break for years, The Escapists 2 limits the number of chances it takes.
 On the downside, that means the sequel plays like its predecessor, with a few new additions like transport jails forming distinction.
 But playing it safe also means that the title introduces few blunders, and save for its tendency not to forgive mistakes, the title does the unlikely- unearthing enjoyment behind a set of restraining bars.

 The Escapists 2 was played on PC with review code provided by the publisher.

-Platform: PC, PlayStation 4, Xbox One, coming soon to Nintendo Switch
+Platform: PC, PlayStation 4, Xbox One, Nintendo Switch

 Developer: Team 17 Studios, Mouldy Toof Studios